 There are two ways of creating a database in SlicingDice: Using the API or your Control Panel.
 This guide will show how to create a database using your control panel (please access our API documentation if you want to create a database using API).

-To create a new database using the Control Panel, access the Databases page inside the Data Warehouse Module and click on the Create New Database button.
+To create a new database using the Control Panel, access the Physical databases pages inside the Data Warehouse Module and click on Create New Database.